 Wellbeing for Seniors

-It stands to reason that if you are in the best physical shape you can be, you’ll maintain your independence as long as possible.
-Likewise for being in good emotional and mental health.
+It stands to reason that if you are in the best physical shape you can be, you’ll maintain independent living for as long as possible in good emotional and mental health.

-To that end, walking and other forms of physical exercise not only keep your body stronger, but are good for your mental and emotional state.
+To that end, walking and other forms of regular exercise not only keep your body stronger, but are good for your mental and emotional state.

-- There are several exercises you can do to improve your strength and balance, such as standing on one leg or walking a straight line (hold on to a stable, sturdy object for these!).
+- There are several exercises you can add to your daily routine to improve your strength and balance, such as standing on one leg or walking a straight line (hold on to a stable, sturdy object for these!).

-- Other good options are swimming, water aerobics, chair yoga, and exercise programs (like Silver Sneakers at the YMCA) that are tailored to seniors.
+- Other good physical exercise options are swimming, tai chi, water aerobics, chair yoga, and exercise programs (like Silver Sneakers at the YMCA) that are tailored to the senior community.

 - Walking with a friend or with a walking group is also great for keeping social connections (which helps with emotional balance), boosting stamina, and may help combat physical pain.